jsam/fuseline/docs/for-developers/workers.md

 engine.work()
 ```

+Here ``MemoryBroker`` runs in the same process for clarity.
+Deployments
+usually expose the broker over HTTP so workers can connect remotely.

 Every time ``engine.work()`` is called the worker asks the broker for the
 next step, executes it and then reports a ``StepReport``.
 Attached
 policies are executed automatically by ``ProcessEngine``.